-Place dried apples in jar and store in the pantry for snacking at any time.
-But it can be especially fun to make an apple ring by threading the rings through some kitchen twine.
-Place the ring on a plate and leave the twine untied so that folks can slip off apples as they wish.
+In addition, it can be especially fun to make an apple ring by threading the rings through some kitchen twine.
+Then, place the ring on a plate and leave the twine untied so that folks can slip off apples whenever they want.

 Ideas for Entertaining

 Oven-dried apples are perfect to snack on, but they offer so many more possibilities.
-When entertaining, if you have guests who avoid gluten, these apple rings are a great option to top with cheese in place of crackers.
+For example, when entertaining, if you have guests who avoid gluten, these apple rings are a great option to top with cheese in place of crackers.

 Dried apples are exceptionally aromatic, so they are wonderful for turning into a kitchen wreath.
 You can string them on a wire on their own, or intermingle herbs, such as rosemary or lavender, to make a delightfully fragrant combination.

-Once you’ve tried this recipe, be sure to check out these other dehydrating videos:
+Once you’ve tried this recipe to dry apples, check out these other dehydrating videos:

 Oven Dried Apples